Many people today want to make some money on the side. This could be a part-time job or business on top of your full-time job.

 Blogging can be a great side hustle, but it also can turn into much more than that.
-When I started blogging I had a full-time job and I worked on my blog in the evenings and on the weekends.
+When I started blogging I had a full-time job and I worked on my blog in the evenings and on the weekends (it’s one of the best weekend jobs).
 In about a year and a half I was able to quit my full-time job.
 At that point I obviously had a lot more time available to work on my blog, and I was able to take it to the next level.

 Blogging offers you the flexibility to work as much or as little as you want, and during the hours that best suit your schedule.
 If you’re a stay-at-home parent you can work on your blog while your kids are napping, or whatever time of the day gives you the calmness that you need.